- Wrong camera password (post-firmware strong-password requirement)

 Find Camera Current IP Address

 Run the IP Config Tool on a computer connected to the same network as the camera.
 The tool will show the camera model serial number MAC address and current IP address.
-If the camera does not appear ensure it is connected via Ethernet or that your computer and camera are on the same network segment.
+If the camera does not appear make sure it is connected via Ethernet or that your computer and camera are on the same network segment.

 Access Camera Web Interface